Qv2ray/qv2ray.github.io/docs/plugins/development.md

 1. Creating plugin using provided `Template` project:

-   There’s a repository called [QvPlugin-Template](https://github.com/Qv2ray/QvPlugin-Template), which can be used to create your own plugin.
+   There's a repository called [QvPlugin-Template](https://github.com/Qv2ray/QvPlugin-Template), which can be used to create your own plugin.

 2. Creating plugin from from scratch.

 ### 1. Using the template project

-1. Click the “Use This Plugin” in the Github Repository page and follow the instructions.
+1. Click the "Use This Plugin" in the Github Repository page and follow the instructions.
 2. Clone your repository just created.
-3. Execute the command, since Github didn’t persist submodule data within the template repo.
+3. Execute the command, since Github didn't persist submodule data within the template repo.

    ```bash
    git submodule add --force https://github.com/Qv2ray/QvPlugin-Interface/ ./interface